 Battle of the Festool Jigsaws: Trion vs Carvex

-Looking to buy a Festool jigsaw?
-There’s two main styles to choose from: the Trion 300 or the Carvex 420.
+Are you looking to buy a Festool jigsaw?
+There’s two styles to choose from: the Trion 300 or the Carvex 420.

 As a power tool specialist and official Festool dealer, we have the expertise to help you choose the best jigsaw for your needs!
 Read on for our Festool jigsaw reviews and a side by side comparison of each model.

 Before we go any further, it’s handy to know what the different Festool jigsaw model codes mean.
 As Festool is a German company, most of their tool codes are abbreviations for German words.
-There are four different Festool jigsaw codes:
+There’s four different Festool jigsaw codes:

 After the initial 2-4 letter code, 3 numbers will follow to help you identify the specific model.
 All Trion jigsaws end in 300 and all Carvex jigsaws end in 420.

 As mentioned, there’s currently two Festool jigsaw styles on the market: the Trion 300 and the Carvex 420.
-Both come in an electric body grip model (PS) and an electric bow handle model (PSB).
-The more modern Carvex also comes in a cordless body grip model (PSC) and a cordless bow handle model (PSBC).
+Both come in an electric body-grip model (PS) and an electric bow-handle model (PSB).
+The more modern Carvex also comes in a cordless body-grip model (PSC) and a cordless bow-handle model (PSBC).
 We’ve highlighted the main differences between them all in the table below.

-As mentioned, it comes in an electric body grip model and an electric bow handle model, depending on your personal preference.
-Both are perfectly balanced with compact handle dimensions and a low weight of 2.4kg for effortless one-handed operation – ideal when you’re working from below!
-It also has lower noise and vibration levels than the Carvex for increased comfort and control.
+As mentioned, it comes in an electric body-grip model and an electric bow-handle model, depending on your personal preference.
+Both are perfectly balanced with compact handle dimensions and a low weight of 2.4kg for effortless one-handed operation – ideal when you’re cutting from underneath the material.
+It also has lower vibration and noise than the Carvex for increased comfort and control.

-The Festool Trion 300 has a high-performance 720W motor with ‘Multi Material Control’ power electronics which ensures high torque and cutting power.
-Pendulum action allows the blade to move up and down, AND backwards and forwards to cut into thicker, harder materials quicker.
-The jigsaw also has constant adjustable speed and temperature monitoring for work on all types of material.
+The Trion has a high-performance 720W motor with ‘Multi Material Control’ power electronics which ensures high torque and cutting power.
+Pendulum action allows the blade to move up and down AND backwards and forwards to cut into thicker and/or harder materials quicker.
+It also has constant adjustable speed and temperature monitoring for work on all types of material.

 The Trion provides a superior level of precision and curve cutting thanks to its patented three-way blade guide with parallel adjustable carbide jaws.
-It can make mitre cuts and undercuts from 0-45°, and it’s compatible with Festool’s guide rail system (adapter needed) for even further accuracy.
+It can make mitre cuts and undercuts from 0-45°, and it’s compatible with Festool’s guide rail system (adapter required) for perfectly straight cuts.

 The jigsaw also has a splinter guard which ensures splinter-free cuts on both sides, eliminating the need for rework or finishing work – even on veneered surfaces!
-Integrated extraction channels in the saw table provide effective dust extraction directly at the blade, while the FastFix quick-clamping system enables rapid, tool-free blade changes.
+Integrated extraction channels in the saw table provide effective dust extraction directly at the blade, whilst the FastFix quick-clamping system allows rapid, tool-free blade changes.

-The Festool Trion jigsaw can be used for a wide range of applications, including cut-outs for sinks and kitchen hobs; trimming work on furniture, kitchens, and for interior fitting; cutting circles and curves; coping end strips; cutting workpieces to length; edge notching on beams; and cutting from below.
+The Festool Trion jigsaw can be used for a wide range of applications, including cut-outs for sinks and kitchen hobs; trimming work on furniture, kitchens and for interior fitting; cutting circles and curves; coping end strips; cutting workpieces to length; edge notching on beams; and cutting from underneath the material.

 Overall, the Festool Trion 300 is an excellent jigsaw which offers superior power, precision and ergonomics for flexible use in a wide range of applications.
 However, it’s sorely lacking a cordless model.

 The main difference between the Carvex and the Trion, is that the Carvex comes in both electric and cordless models.
 A cordless jigsaw can significantly increase the flexibility of your work as you’re not restricted by power sources and cable lengths.
-Festool’s NEW AIRSTREAM battery technology further increases the convenience of cordless as they allow automatic use of your Bluetooth dust extractor – when you turn your cordless jigsaw on, your extractor will automatically start as well!
-So really, the main difference between an electric and cordless Carvex jigsaw is literally the cord!
+Festool’s new Bluetooth batteries further increase the convenience of cordless as they allow automatic use of your Bluetooth dust extractor – when you turn your cordless jigsaw on, your extractor will automatically start as well!
+So really, the main difference between an electric and cordless Carvex jigsaw is literally the power cord!

-The Festool Carvex 420 also has a brushless EC-TEC motor which provides maximum efficiency and performance.
+The Carvex has a brushless motor which provides maximum performance and efficiency.
 Brushless motors utilise energy more efficiently as it’s not being wasted on heat and friction from the carbon brushes – it’s transferred to the task you’re conducting instead.
 Brushless motors are also 100% maintenance-free and have a longer service life than brushed motors.
-In cordless models, the battery’s runtime is also increased.
+In cordless tools, the battery’s runtime is also increased.
 (Note: brushless motors tend to have lower wattage than brushed motors as they’re more efficient which ‘makes up’ for this.)

-In addition to this, the Carvex has an automatic speed setting which reduces the speed before the blade makes contact with the workpiece to make starting cuts easier.
+The Carvex also has an automatic speed setting which reduces the speed before the blade makes contact with the workpiece to make starting cuts easier.
 The motor then quickly speeds up once it’s engaged with the workpiece and adjusts the speed according to the blade’s resistance in the material.

-The Festool Carvex jigsaw also has stroboscope LED lighting for an easily visible scribe mark – something which the Trion is greatly missing.
-There’s also an electronic on/off switch on both sides of the jigsaw making it easy to reach in every grip position for increased convenience.
+The Festool Carvex jigsaw also has stroboscope LED lighting for an easily visible scribe mark – something which the Trion is sorely lacking.
+There’s also an on/off switch on both sides and in the centre of the saw, making it easy to reach in every grip position.

-The only downfall of the Carvex compared to the Trion, is that in order to make mitre cuts and undercuts from 0-45°, you need to purchase an angle table separately which will cost you around £80.
+The only downfall of the Carvex compared to the Trion is that in order to make mitre cuts and undercuts from 0-45°, you need to purchase a separate angle table which will cost you around £100.

 Overall, the Festool Carvex 420 is a brilliant jigsaw.
-It can do everything the Trion 300 can do and more for maximum flexibility when working.
+It can do everything that the Trion can do and more for maximum flexibility when working!

 Comparing electric and cordless jigsaws is impossible as both have different benefits over the other.
 So really, it’s down to your personal preference and the environment(s) in which you’ll be working.

 If you want a cordless Festool jigsaw, then the Carvex is your only choice – and an excellent one at that!
-The abilities of the tool along with Festool’s AIRSTREAM battery technology will make your work effortless.
+The abilities of the tool along with Festool’s new Bluetooth battery technology will make your work effortless.

 If you want an electric Festool jigsaw; both the Trion and Carvex are brilliant.
-However, for optimum performance and flexibility; go with the Festool Carvex 420.
-The Carvex can do everything the Trion can do and more!
-It has the lightest weight, a brushless motor for maximum efficiency, automatic speed setting for easier cutting, and lighting for a clearer view of the cutting line.
-The bow handle model also has the widest variable speed range for maximum flexibility in applications.
+However, for optimum performance and flexibility; go with the Carvex!
+It can do everything that the Trion can do and more!
+It has the lightest weight; a brushless motor for maximum performance and efficiency; automatic speed setting for easier cutting; and lighting for a clearer view of the cutting line.
+The bow-handle model also has the widest variable speed range for maximum flexibility in applications.

 Get the latest news, special offers and up-coming events from Kelvin Power Tools delivered direct to your inbox.